fernandopassaia/app_fullstackdemo/README.md

 Claims should have Profiles (like Master, Admin...) where the Claims will be connected (not right to the user).
 We also need a screen to manage the CRUD of the Claims (that we don't have on this app).
 Create category for the Devices:

-We also need to implement things like RefreshToken Logic, WelcomeEmail, Register Page on Panel, Recover Password and go on and on - lot of other things to use this app in a Real-scenario.
+We also need to implement things like RefreshToken Logic, WelcomeEmail, Recover Password, Change PassWord Screen and go on and on - lot of other things to use this app in a Real-scenario.
 We need to adapt lot of things to a REAL-WORLD-Scenario of Real-Business needs Logic.